-On December 11, 2018 in Gdansk Regional Police Headquarters we have launched the nationwide programme of trainings addressed to the police and prosecutors called “piractwo.tv”.
+On Februar 13, 2020 in Katowice Regional Police Headquarters we completed the nationwide programme of trainings addressed to the police and prosecutors called “piractwo.tv”.
 We trained 782 police officers and prosecutors of 16 voievodoships.